-Our beginners cooking course will take you from novice to good home cook and teach you the skills you need to cook with confidence.
-Over the eight sessions of this course, we’ll teach you how to cook different styles of food, giving you a great repertoire of recipes and techniques to use every day.
-You’ll pick up tips and tricks like how to use your knife to best effect and how to make everyday cooking easier than ever.
-At the end of each class you will sit down and try everything you have made, as well as recap the recipes with the chefs.
+Our beginners cooking course will take you from novice to good home cook in just eight weeks!
+We will teach you the skills you need to cook with confidence, giving you a great repertoire of recipes and techniques.
+Above all, you’ll pick up tips and tricks like how to use a knife effectively and how to make everyday cooking easier than ever.
+At the end of each class, you will sit down to eat everything you have made.

 This version of the Absolute Beginners cooking course runs one evening a week for eight weeks.
 If you would like a more intensive version of this course, see our Absolute Beginners Intensive, which runs intensively over four days.
 Vegetarian?
 See our Essential Vegetarian Course.

 We are happy for students to pay for this course in up to three instalments, with the final payment made at least one week before the course starts.
 If you would like to do this, then please call us to book your place.